public class KeyFilter extends Object

 public static KeyFilter.Term orTerm(KeyFilter.Term[] terms)

-array may not include a nested
+it.
+The terms array may not include a nested

-- if any member of the terms
+OrTerm.terms - Array of RangeTerms or SimpleTerms.termIllegalArgumentException - if any member of the terms array is itself an

-or if the end points of the terms in that
+OrTerm or if the end points of the terms in that

 array are not strictly increasing in key order.public int size()

-'s term array.public int getMinimumDepth()
+KeyFilter's term array.public int getMinimumDepth()

-be selected by this KeyFilter
+be selected by this KeyFilter.public int getMaximumDepth()

-be selected by this KeyFilter
+be selected by this KeyFilter.public KeyFilter.Term getTerm(int index)

-is less than zero or greater than or
+index - The index of the term to be returned.Term.ArrayIndexOutOfBoundsException - if index is less than zero or greater than or

 equal to the number of terms in the term array.public String toString()

-public boolean selected(Key key)
+KeyFilterpublic boolean selected(Key key)

-if the supplied Key
+key - The Key value to test.true if the supplied Key state

 satisfies the constraints of this filter, otherwise

-.public boolean next(Key key, Key.Direction direction)
+false.public boolean next(Key key, Key.Direction direction)

 Determine the next key value from which B-Tree traversal should proceed.